billthefish/LDrawDesignPad/trunk/lddp/readme.txt

 ------------------

 + = New feature  * = Bugfix   - = Removed feature

+v1.5.7
++ Added ability to sort text on various criteria
+* Fixed various problems with rounding
++ Updated metamenu.ini
+- Removed Unit Det from error check (it was experimental and didn't work as intended)
+* Fixed an error with inlining if the cursor was at the beginning of a line

 v1.5.6 13 November 2004
 + Added color replace toolbar